atacms/wot-model-converter/README.md

 # World of Tanks Model Converter
-Converts World of Tanks models to wavefront obj format.
+Converts World of Tanks models to wavefront obj or collada dae format.

 ## Notes
 * script only parse diffuse textures
-* all primitive groups are packed into one single obj file at this time
+* all primitive groups are packed into one exported file at this time
-* skinned weight can be extracted but not supported by wavefront obj.
-Another branch for FBX/DAE exporter would be necessary.
+* skinned weight are not supported by wavefront obj.
+Collada DAE can do the trick.
+Weight export is still in development but nodes can be exported ATM.
 * support new primitives variant used in WoT v0.9.12+ HD models.
 * model mirroring is adapt to standard WG models.
 Results for models built by other parties are not guaranteed.
+* a slightly modified version of pycollada is used.
+The changes are not final so it's currently not linked to pycollada's github repo but instead included a copy in this project's lib folder

 ## Additional credits (not mentioned on github)
 Thanks to Phux_and_the_Wheel_Bearing (AKA Coffee_), from whose code this script originates